Richard Hamilton was born in 1922 in London. He died in 2011.

 In 2010, the Serpentine Gallery presented Hamilton’s Modern Moral Matters, an exhibition focusing on his political and protest works which were shown previously in 2008 at Inverleith House, Royal Botanic Garden in Edinburgh.

-A major Richard Hamilton exhibition tour, curated by Paul Schimmel and Vicente Todolí, opened in the summer of 2013 at the Museum of Contemporary Art, Los Angeles and traveled to the Philadelphia Museum of Art; Tate, London; and the Museo Nacional Centro de Arte Reina Sofía, Madrid.
+A major Richard Hamilton retrospective exhibition opened in the winter of 2014 at Tate Modern, London, and traveled to the Museo Nacional Centro de Arte Reina Sofía, Madrid.